toispualdesign/Company-Plaque-CNC-and-Metal-Cast/README.md

 # Company-Plaque-CNC-and-Metal-Cast
 Project to make a castable mold for a car company logo via Shopbot CNC machine.
+Files include photos of the process.
+SVG of the final logo design used, CRV and SBP files of the logo in V-Carve format.

 This was a continuation of a project a previous exchange student from my school began at the beginning of the year, and I carried forth from where they left off.